Introduction

 An amoebic abscess is the most common extra-intestinal manifestation of amebiasis infection, caused by the organism Entamoeba histolytica.

-The infection spreads via faeco-oral route.
-Once in the colon, the trophozoite begins to invade the mucosa and spread to the liver via the portal system.
+The infection spreads via faeco-oral route, and once in the colon, the trophozoite invades the mucosa and spreads to the liver via the portal venous system.

 It is estimated that 12% of the world’s population is infected with this organism, most commonly in developing regions such as South America, the Indian subcontinent, and Africa.